Diploderma swinhonis: Description

-Diet and foraging
+Diet

-D. swinhonis is known to be a sit-and-wait predator that primarily feeds on mobile and clearly visible prey by ambushing them.
+Diploderma swinhonis is known to be a sit-and-wait predator that primarily feeds on mobile and clearly visible prey by ambushing them.
 This foraging behavior of ambushing prey is quite common amongst lizards.
-Swinhoe’s tree lizards feeds on arthropods, primarily ants but also other larger insects such as grasshoppers and crickets.
+Swinhoe's tree lizards feeds on arthropods, primarily ants but also other larger insects such as grasshoppers and crickets.
 D. swinhonis has also been found to feed on bees and spiders, which are also arthropods.
 It is also very common for iguanian lizards, like D. swinhonis, to eat a large proportion of ants within their diet.
 Feeding on arthropods active in the daytime, like bees, grasshoppers and ants, is quite common for diurnal species like D. swinhonis while nocturnal arthropods, like crickets, are less commonly eaten.
 However, D. swinhonis on Orchid island and found to primarily prey on crickets, so there is some variation with regard to their diets between each of their habitats.
 Due to this variation, D. swinhonis is regarded as a dietary generalist.